 - Eating salads (as the lettuce, tomatoes, etc, may have been washed in contaminated water).

 - Eating uncooked vegetables (as they may have been washed in contaminated water).

 How is food poisoning diagnosed?

 Most people will recognise food poisoning from their typical symptoms.
 If symptoms are mild, you do not usually need to seek medical advice or receive specific medical treatment.

 However, in some circumstances, you may need to seek medical advice when you have food poisoning (see below about when to seek medical advice).
 The doctor may ask you questions about recent travel abroad or any ways that you may have eaten or drunk contaminated food or water.
-The doctor will also usually check you for signs of lack of body fluid (dehydration).
+It may be the case that a chat on the phone is enough to reassure the doctor that you can safely stay at home and manage your condition with fluids and rest, or they may want to see you face to face, in which case the doctor or other healthcare professional will usually check you for signs of lack of body fluid (dehydration).
 They may check your temperature, pulse and blood pressure.
 They may also examine your tummy (abdomen) to look for any tenderness.